ROBERTO PEREZ BIENNIAL TRIBUTE & LECTURESHIP

 The International Research Consortium for Complex Regional Pain Syndrome is proud to announce the biennial Tribute and Lectureship Program in honor of our good friend and most excellent colleague Professor Roberto Perez, an extraordinary researcher on Complex Regional Pain Syndrome (CRPS).
 This inaugural event is co-sponsored by the Reflex Sympathetic Dystrophy Association of America, the CRPS Special Interest group of the IASP and the Patiëntenvereniging CRPS (Dutch CRPS Patient Society), and will take place every other year during the IASP meeting.

-The first event will be held on August 5, 2020 at 7pm in Amsterdam at The Beach House at the Strandzuid.
+Due to Covid-19 pandemic, the inauguarl event has been rescheduled to June 28, 2021 at 7pm in Amsterdam.
 We will honor Perez's memory, and feature a lecture by a promising researcher who has conducted outstanding research in CRPS.
 There will be a reception immediately following the lecture.

-To apply for this lectureship, please send an email to firstname.lastname@example.org with:
+To apply for this lectureship, please send an email to with: